 The Statutory Auditors' Report forms part of the Annual Report.
 The Statutory Auditor's report does not contain any qualification, reservation or adverse remark for the year under review.
+However, the Auditors contains a matter of emphasis as detailed in the Independent Auditor's Report.
 There was no instance of fraud during the year under review, which required the Statutory Auditors to report to the Audit Committee and / or Board under Section 143(12) of Act and Rules framed thereunder.
 The Statutory Auditors were present in the last AGM.

-(b) COST AUDITOR
+(b) Cost Auditor

-Pursuant to Section 148 of the Companies Act, 2013 and the Companies (Cost Records and Audit) Rules, 2014 framed there under, the Company is not required to appoint the Cost Auditors for FY 2021-22.
+Pursuant to Section 148 of the Companies Act, 2013 and the Companies (Cost Records and Audit) Rules, 2014 framed there under, the Company is not required to appoint the Cost Auditors for FY 2022-23.

-(c) SECRETARIAL AUDITOR
+(c) Secretarial Auditor

-Pursuant to the provisions of Section 204 of the Act and rules made thereunder, the Company had appointed M/s Kumar Wadhwa & Co., Company Secretaries (C. P. No. 7027) to undertake the Secretarial Audit of the Company and its Material Subsidiary for the FY 2021-22.
+Pursuant to the provisions of Section 204 of the Act and rules made thereunder, the Company had appointed M/s Kumar Wadhwa & Co., Company Secretaries (C. P. No. 7027) to undertake the Secretarial Audit of the Company and its Material Subsidiary for the FY 2022-23.
 The Secretarial Audit Report is annexed as Annexure-V and forms an integral part of this Report.
 The Secretarial Auditor has not expressed any qualification in their Secretarial Audit Report for the year under review.

 The Secretarial Audit Report of Material Subsidiary of the Company is annexed as Annexure VA.